Linear Non-Gaussian Component Analysis via Maximum Likelihood: Simulations: Spatio-temporal Signals and

-We simulated three networks mixed across fifty time units.
-The networks were 33$\times$33 images where ``active'' pixels were in the shape of a ``1'', ``2 2'', or ``3 3 3'' with values between 0.5 and 1 and ``inactive'' pixels were mean zero iid normal with variance equal to 0.0001 (see Figure \ref{fig:simFMRI123_LCA}).
+Next, we examine the ability of D-FastICA, PCA+Infomax, Logis-LCA, and Spline-LCA to recover simulated spatially structured signals (i.e., sources) whose loadings vary deterministically with time in the presence of spatially and temporally correlated noise.
+Each spatial source is similar to a brain ``network'' (or a resting-state network) in fMRI, in which a set of active locations share the same temporal behavior and each location corresponds to the index $i$.
+We also examine the effect of using $Q^* \neq Q$ on source recovery.
+We did not include IFA in these simulations because it was difficult to estimate when $T$ was relatively large (e.g., $T=50$).
+Additionally, IFA, PCA+Infomax, and PCA+ProDenICA produced similar results for super-Gaussian distributions in the previous simulations.
+We simulated three sources mixed across fifty time units.
+The sources were 33$\times$33 images corresponding to $n=1089$. ``Active'' pixels were in the shape of a ``1'', ``2 2'', or ``3 3 3'' with values between 0.5 and 1 and ``inactive'' pixels were mean zero iid normal with variance equal to 0.0001 (see Figure \ref{fig:simFMRI123_LCA}).
 Let ${\bf m}_q$ denote the $q$th column of $\bM_\bS$.
-To simulate the temporal activation patterns of brain networks, we used {neuRosim} to convolve the canonical hemodynamic response function (HRF) with a block-design with a pair of onsets at $\{1, 20.6\}$, $\{10.8, 40.2\}$, and $\{10.8,30.4\}$ for ${\bf m}_1$, ${\bf m}_2$, and ${\bf m}_3$, respectively, and duration equal to 5 time units \citep{welvaert2011a}.
+To simulate the temporal activation patterns of brain networks, we used {neuRosim} \citep{welvaert2011a} to convolve the canonical hemodynamic response function (HRF) with a block-design with a pair of onsets at $\{1, 20.6\}$, $\{10.8, 40.2\}$, and $\{10.8,30.4\}$ for ${\bf m}_1$, ${\bf m}_2$, and ${\bf m}_3$, respectively, and duration equal to 5 time units.

-In the LCA scenario, noise components were generated as forty-seven independent 33$\times$33 Gaussian random fields with FWHM=6.
-Temporal correlation was introduced via the mixing matrix, in which each column of $\bM_\bN$ corresponded to an AR(1) process simulated for fifty time units with AR coefficient equal to 0.47 and unit variance, where the AR coefficient was chosen based on a preliminary analysis of the fMRI data analyzed in Section \ref{sec:t-fMRI}.
+In the LNGCA scenario, noise components were generated as forty-seven independent 33$\times$33 Gaussian random fields with FWHM=6.
+Each column of $\bM_\bN$ corresponded to an AR(1) process simulated for fifty time units with AR coefficient equal to 0.47 and unit variance, where the AR coefficient was chosen based on a preliminary analysis of the fMRI data analyzed in Section \ref{sec:t-fMRI}.
 Additionally, noise components were scaled such that the SNR was 0.4, which approximately equals the SNR estimated in Section \ref{sec:t-fMRI}.
 In the noisy ICA scenario, a 33$\times$33 Gaussian random field with FWHM=6 was simulated for $t=1$.
 Then noise components were defined recursively for $t=2,\dots,50$ to be equal to 0.47 times the noise at time $t-1$ plus a realization from an independent Gaussian random field with FWHM=6.